High Tech High charter schools: Notable projects

-In the fall of 2014, fifth-graders at High Tech Elementary Chula Vista were visited regularly by the field mice that populated the open landscape surrounding the building.
+In 2014, fifth-graders at High Tech Elementary Chula Vista were visited regularly by the field mice that populated the open landscape surrounding the building.
 Students led by teacher Jeff Govoni researched the local predators of these rodents to determine which might be the safest and most effective way to reduce the population.
 Students determined that owls would have the greatest impact and so they then, in teams, investigated and created prototypes for owl boxes.
 In order to raise funding to build life-size versions, students wrote persuasive letters and created multimedia presentations.
 Upon funding, students built the nests, erected their original owl boxes and did, in fact, reduce the population of field mice in their school.